bartukocakara/laravel-vue-football-tournament-simulation/README.md

 ### It is designed to simulate all matches of 4 teams whose fixtures are determined.

-### Here is the command list by ordered that you must use to run project locally
+### Here is the command ordered list that you must use to run project locally
 ```
 git clone https://github.com/bartukocakara/laravel-vue-football-tournament-simulation.git
 cd laravel-vue-football-tournament-simulation